Opportunities

 ChipSats are gram-scale PCBs that can fit in the palm of your hand, but thanks to the miniaturization of electronics, contain all of the essential functionality of a much larger satellite.
 They’ve been in development at SSDS for the past decade and previous generations of these tiny Spacecraft have flown on the ISS, been deployed into Low Earth Orbit, and have been tested in Earth-based contexts in vineyards and on dairy farms.
 Currently we are investigating their use as flight computers onboard a free-flying light sail for the Alpha mission, and the potential for swarms of these ChipSats to survive atmospheric entry and disperse during descent (DeSCENT mission).
 We're looking for students who can take the lead with the following tasks:

 We are currently designing ChipSats that transmit via LoRa on 915MHz and receive L1 GPS.
 The plan is to implement a dual-frequency PCB helical antenna, and integrate a small ceramic chip antenna for the GPS.
 Simulation in software such as CST Studio or ANSYS HFSS has proven enormously helpful in reducing the number of physical design iterations.
 We are looking for students to design these antennas, prototype them, and tune the impedance matching circuits to have low return loss at the desired frequency.3.
-ChipSat Power Circuit design (1 student)
+ChipSat Ground Station (1-2 Students)